WSMorrison/The_Dangerous_Maze/README.md

 There is a diagnostic function in the code, the call for it commented out.
 It allows the developer and subsequent developers to view the user selected door position, the winning door position, and all previously selected positions.
 With this function enabled, a developer can see what's going on and quickly test changes in the code by accessing or avoiding the winning position.
 This code is intentionally left in, because it may be useful for assessors as well!

 After deployment, the app was shared with friends, family, and Code Institute classmates to test the code.
+The game was remarked to be frustrating more than difficult, so two new functions were added to help the user play the game more efficiently.
+The first added function was a hint that gives the user a row or position the exit door is not in after every third turn.
+A second function....

 Code was copy and pasted into the [Code Institute Python Linter](https://pep8ci.herokuapp.com/), and returned no errors.